voodoo12345/credits-docs/source/blockchain_details.rst

 rules of the network and do not cast votes on blocks that they assume invalid.

-In both of these scenarios the Voting Power required to choose and commit to new block becomes unavalable to part or whole network, and the affected part of the network stalls, i.e. cannot continue to grow the chain.
+In both of these scenarios the Voting Power required to choose and commit to new block becomes unavailable to part or the whole network, and the affected part of the network stalls, i.e. cannot continue to grow the chain.

 Since not enough VP is available to progress the chain and vote on blocks -- no minority chain will form, the forking or chain reorganisation will not happen at any circumstance and any data that was voted and committed to the chain before the partitioning will be not affected.

-In this case if only a minority of the network's VP is affected and the majority is still both in agreement and has enough VP available to form a quorum -- the majority of the network will continue to operate normally.
+In this case, if only a minority of the network's VP is affected and the majority is still both in agreement and has enough VP available to form a quorum -- the majority of the network will continue to operate normally.